-Immediate load implantation is applied in patients of various ages, but with mandatory consideration of physiological characteristics.
 The optimal age for the procedure is 22 to 65 years, when bone tissue is fully formed but has not yet undergone pronounced involutional changes.
 In patients over 65, the decision is made individually based on computed tomography data and general health status.
-Gender is not a determining factor, although osteoporosis is more frequently observed in postmenopausal women, requiring additional bone density diagnostics.
-In adolescents and individuals under 22, the procedure is not performed until the completion of maxillofacial skeletal growth.
-In exceptional cases, such as trauma and oncological resections, age limits may be extended, but such situations require a collegial decision involving a maxillofacial surgeon and an orthopedist.
+In adolescents under 22, the procedure is not performed until the completion of maxillofacial skeletal growth.

-The success of immediate load implantation directly depends on proper patient selection according to complexity degrees.
 Mild degree includes cases of single defect in the frontal region with sufficient bone height and width (not less than 10 mm and 6 mm respectively) and absence of systemic diseases.
 Moderate complexity is diagnosed when replacing two or three consecutive teeth is necessary or with mild bone atrophy requiring the use of implants with aggressive thread design.
 High complexity includes complete edentulism with moderate atrophy, where all-on-4 or all-on-6 protocols are applied, or cases requiring sinus lift simultaneously with implant placement.
-Critically important selection criteria are: primary implant stability of not less than 35 N/cm, absence of bruxism, compensated diabetes mellitus (glycated hemoglobin level below 7%), absence of active stage oncological diseases and acute inflammatory processes in the oral cavity.
-Patients with decompensated forms of systemic diseases are referred for treatment with specialized physicians before implantation.
+Critically important selection criteria are: primary implant stability of not less than 35 Ncm, absence of bruxism, compensated diabetes mellitus (glycated hemoglobin level below 7%), absence of active stage oncological diseases and acute inflammatory processes in the oral cavity.

 In modern implantology, several immediate load implantation protocols are applied, the choice of which depends on the clinical situation.
 For single tooth restoration, the immediate single tooth protocol is used, where the implant is placed in the socket of the extracted tooth or in a prepared site, with subsequent fixation of a temporary crown.
 For partial defects, bridge protocols supported by two or three implants are applied.
 For complete edentulism, the gold standard is the all-on-4 and all-on-6 techniques, developed for maximum support with a minimum number of implants.
 Basal implantation is used in pronounced bone atrophy and allows fixing implants in deeper, cortical layers.
 Zygomatic implantation is applied in maxillary atrophy when standard implant length is insufficient.
 Each of the protocols requires the use of specific implant systems ensuring high primary stability: Swiss Straumann with SLActive® surface, Israeli Alpha Bio with double thread, Korean MIS with conical connection, or Portuguese Neodent with Acqua technology.

-Technical equipment and materials play a key role in the success of immediate load implantation.
 Modern implants are manufactured from medical titanium Grade 4 or Grade 5 (Ti-6Al-4V) with a hydrophilic surface treated by sandblasting and acid etching (SLA).
 This surface increases the bone-implant contact area and reduces osseointegration time to 3–4 weeks instead of the standard 3 months.
 Abutments can be titanium or zirconium dioxide, the latter being preferable in the frontal zone due to the absence of metal show-through.
 Temporary crowns are fabricated from PMMA (polymethyl methacrylate) by CAD/CAM milling, ensuring fit precision up to 10 microns.
 For permanent restorations, zirconia blocks or pressed ceramic (E-max) are used, offering high aesthetics and biocompatibility.
 At the Ap-denta clinic, we use systems with internal conical connection, eliminating microgaps and ensuring structural durability.
-Digital protocols include intraoral scanning instead of classical impressions, which increases patient comfort and restoration accuracy.

 | Torrevieja, Pasaje Pais Vasco, edificio 1 local 4 | |